willembeltman/EntityFrameworkZip/README.md

 - [ ] Investigate using entity proxies via Castle.DynamicProxy:
 Still evaluating whether switching to a proxy-based system is worth the added complexity.

+- [ ] Add recursive removing of child entities, or at least a exception if we detect foreign keys.